Press release

 Together with Austrian Airlines, Lufthansa Technik is introducing the fuel-saving AeroSHARK surface film to another aircraft type.
 From winter 2024, four Boeing 777-200ER aircraft of the Austrian carrier will be equipped with the sharkskin technology.
 The riblet film reduces frictional resistance during flight and thus lowers the kerosene consumption as well as CO₂ emissions of long-haul aircraft.

 Four of Austrian Airlines’ six Boeing 777-200ERs will be sequentially modified with Lufthansa Technik’s AeroSHARK surface film as of December 2024.
-As a result, total savings of approximately 2,650 metric tons of fuel and over 8,300 metric tons of CO₂ are expected over a service life of four years.
+As a result, total savings of approximately 2,650 metric tons of fuel and over 8,300 metric tons of CO₂ are expected over four years.
 This corresponds to around 46 flights from Vienna to New York.

 “We take our responsibility seriously and take every possible step to reduce CO₂ emissions within our flight operations.
 At one percent, the sharkskin’s efficiency potential may not sound like much, but in total it will save thousands of tons of CO₂ per year on long-haul flights,” says Francesco Sciortino, Chief Operating Officer at Austrian Airlines.
 “Even though our Boeing 777-200ERs are in their final years of service, we take this investment to get one step closer to our CO₂ reduction targets.”